Last updated

 Key features

-• Lead and deal management: Centralized tools to manage leads, candidates, and customers, helping coaches track interactions and opportunities efficiently.
+• Lead and deal management: Centralized tools for managing prospects and clients, helping coaching teams track interactions though with limited team collaboration features.

-• Email integration: Sync emails, use templates, and track communications directly from the CRM, ensuring all client interactions are managed in one place.
+• Email integration: Sync emails and use templates within the CRM, ensuring client interactions are tracked in one place across team members.

 Pros